simplex-chat/simplex-chat/agent-protocol.md

 deleteQueueMsg = %s"DEL" ; notification that recipient queue will be deleted ; no need to notify the other party about suspending queue separately, as suspended and deleted queues are the same to the sender
+; NOT SUPPORTED with the current implementation

 clientMsg = %s"MSG" SP size CRLF clientMsgBody CRLF ; CRLF is in addition to CRLF in decryptedSmpMessageBody size = 1*DIGIT clientMsgBody = *OCTET

 acknowledgeMsg = %s"ACK" SP agentMsgId SP ackStatus
+; NOT SUPPORTED with the current implementation

 ackStatus = %s"OK" / ackError